-World Environment Day 2020: Current Theme, History & Significance
+World Environment Day 2021: Theme, History, Significance and Host Country

-For healthy living, the environment plays an important role.
-It provides us with air, food, etc. It is correctly said that ' the difference between animals and humans is that animals change themselves for the environment, but humans change the environment for themselves'.
-The environment is just like our neighbourhood, its surrounding conditions influence us and modify growth and development.
+For a healthy life, the environment plays an important role.
+It provides us with air, food, etc. Someone rightly said that the difference between animals and humans is that animals change themselves for the environment, but humans change the environment for themselves.
+The environment is like our neighbourhood, its surrounding conditions affect us and also modify development.

-The theme for the World Environment Day 2020 is "Biodiversity".
+The theme for World Environment Day 2020 was "Celebrate Biodiversity" and is hosted by Colombia in partnership with Germany.

 According to the UN, it is a concern that is both urgent and existential.
 Biodiversity supports all life on land and below water or we can say it is the foundation that supports all this.
 Every aspect of human health is affected by it.
 It provides clean air, water, food, and is a source of medicines, etc. Human actions like deforestation, encroachment on wildlife habitats, intensified agriculture, and acceleration of global climate change, have disturbed nature and pushed it beyond its limit.
 According to the UN, it would take 1.6 Earths to meet the demands that humans make of nature every year.
 If this will continue, it poses a huge biodiversity loss that will have severe implications for humanity as a result of the loss of food and health systems.

-The theme for the World Environment Day 2019 was "Air Pollution".
+The theme for World Environment Day 2019 was "Air Pollution".

 Air pollution is increasing day by day and it seems complex to control it but nothing is impossible we should come together to combat it.
 And for this, it is necessary to understand different types of pollution, how it affects our health and environment will help us to steps towards improving the air around us.